arshubham/gitignore/README.md

 [branch]: https://help.github.com/articles/creating-and-deleting-branches-within-your-repository
 [pr]: https://help.github.com/articles/using-pull-requests/

 # License
-This project is licensed under the terms of the GNU General Public License, version 3 - see the [LICENSE.md](LICENSE.md) file for details.
+This project is distributed under the terms of the GNU General Public License, version 3 - see the [LICENSE.md](LICENSE.md) file for details.